The course focuses on gender and sexuality in the modern history of Asia.

 This course explores the practical considerations and theoretical issues concerning the management/ownership of the interpretation, preservation, and presentation of history for public consumption.
-Emphasis is on public management policies and methods of private ownership of critical historical issues, including, but not limited to, museum exhibits; historical preservation policies and practices; governance of historical societies and museums; publication practices; historical documentaries (aural and visual); and other elements related to the dissemination of historical interpretations, common historical knowledge, and public memory.
+Emphasis is placed on public management policies and methods of private ownership of critical historical issues, including, but not limited to, museum exhibits, historical preservation policies and practices, governance of historical societies and museums, publication practices, historical documentaries (aural and visual), and other elements related to the dissemination of historical interpretations, common historical knowledge, and public memory.
 This course asks: Who manages American history and American memory?
-Who owns history?
+Who Owns History?
 Who is empowered to tell the story and how did they gain that power?
 What role does the historian play in the formulation and preservation of public memory?

-Students who enroll in this class are given an opportunity to analyze the cultural, economic, political, and social history of Philadelphia.
-Special attention is paid to immigration, ethnicity, and race.
+Students who enroll in this class will be given an opportunity to analyze the cultural, economic, political, and social history of Philadelphia.
+Special attention will be paid to immigration, ethnicity, and race.

-This course offers a survey of how American society developed before the Revolution: the evolution of American politics and political institutions; the changing imperial system; internal and external conflicts; how the economies and lifestyles of the various colonial regions developed; the role of women; free and forced migration; and the foundations of modern American life in the experience, thought, and values of colonists before 1775.
+A survey of how American society developed before the Revolution: the evolution of American politics and political institutions; the changing imperial system; internal and external conflicts; how the economies and lifestyles of the various colonial regions developed; the role of women; free and forced migration; the foundations of modern American life in the experience, thought, and values of colonists before 1775.

-This course is an introduction to American social history from 1800 until the Civil War.
-Recent research is presented on the structure of American society, the American family, immigration, the worker, urban developments, and the reform movements of the Jacksonian era.
+Introduction to American social history from 1800 until the Civil War.
+Recent research on the structure of American society, the American family, immigration, the worker, urban developments, and the reform movements of the Jacksonian era.

-This course is broadly interdisciplinary, concerned with major developments in America's large cities from the mid-19th century to the present.
-Basic issues include the changing spatial structure of the city, social and geographical mobility, the nature of ethnicity and the Black experience, the development of crime and rioting, the structure of local politics, and the movements for urban reform.
+This course is broadly interdisciplinary, concerned with major developments in America's large cities from the mid-nineteenth century to the present.
+Basic issues include: the changing spatial structure of the city, social and geographical mobility, the nature of ethnicity and the Black experience, the development of crime and rioting, the structure of local politics, and the movements for urban reform.

-This course presents a new approach to the history of the United States since World War II, focusing on social and economic change.
-Topics include urbanization and suburbanization, the rise of post-industrial economy, racial problems, the shift of population and political power to the Sunbelt, and the impact of new technologies.
-Political history of the era is related to these fundamental socio-economic changes.
+Presents a new approach to the history of the United States since World War II, focusing on social and economic change.
+Topics include: urbanization and suburbanization, rise of post-industrial economy, racial problems, shift of population and political power to the Sunbelt, and the impact of new technologies.
+Relates the political history of the era to these fundamental socio-economic changes.

 8208.
 Studies in U.S. Urban Crime (3 s.h.)

-This course examines the significant scholarship and issues involved in understanding the history of crime in American cities, with special emphasis on the period since the Civil War.
-The course deals mostly with the organized underworld, including drugs, gambling, bootlegging, prostitution, professional theft, and other ongoing criminal activities.
-By linking the underworld to the city structure, sports history, entertainment, and reform, the course examines the interrelationship of American urban and social history with the changing underworld.
+Examines the significant scholarship and issues involved in understanding the history of crime in American cities, with special emphasis upon the period since the Civil War.
+The course deals mostly with the organized underworld, including drugs, gambling, bootlegging, prostitution, professional theft, and other on-going criminal activities.
+By linking the underworld to the city structure, sports history, entertainment, and reform, the course will examine the interrelationship of American urban and social history with the changing underworld.

 8209.
 U.S. Foreign Policy in the Cold War (3 s.h.)